jamesdfurtado/speech-isolation/README.md

 # Speech Isolation Application

-This project is finished but still being improved.
-The model is not included as it exceeds 100MB size Soon, a lightweight program will be uploaded, containing a UI to import audio files and run the model.
+This project is finished but still being greatly improved.

+Many files are currently not included, as a lightweight UI is being worked on for users to easily use the program.

+Stay in tune!